x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-to-Take-Control-of-the-Mouse.md

 This is an example of a Blueprint Function Library that provides a single static C++ method that can be used by either C++ or Blueprint code.

-In this example, there are 3 possible switches:

-- Set mouse visible? (bool)
-- Ignore look input? (bool)
-- Ignore move input? (bool)

-You must pass in the Player Controller whose input mode you wish to change, and then based on the settings of these 3 switches, it will compute the appropriate CommonUI `FUIInputConfig`, set the mouse visibility and then call the CommonUI Action Router's `SetActiveUIInputConfig` method.
+You must pass in the Player Controller whose input mode you wish to change as well as the `ECommonInputMode` you want to activate.

 ### C++ Usage Example